polterguy/polterguy.github.io/tutorials/auth/index.md

 # Authentication and authorisation

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* How authentication works in Magic
+* How authorisation works in Magic
+* Some JWT internals
+* How to administrate users and roles using your Magic dashboard

-Magic was created to solve all the repetitive problems I experienced in my day job.
+Magic was created to solve all the repetitive problems we experienced in our day jobs.
 One of these problems happens to be authentication and authorisation, which is a problem you have to solve every time you create a new application.
-At this point some might argue that OAuth2 solves these problems, and while technically that _is_ true, OAuth2 is also ridiculously complex and over engineered, and very easy to get wrong.
-And of course if you get your app's auth parts wrong, you might as well not have auth at all, since it exposes your apps for adversaries doing whatever they want to do with your app.
-Authorisation is one of those things together with cryptography you really _should not solve yourself_, unless you really _know_ what you're doing.
+At this point some might argue that OAuth2 solves these problems, and while technically that is true, OAuth2 is also extremely complex and over engineered, and very easy to get wrong.
+With Magic authentication and authorisation simply works out of the box, without you having to configure anything at all, making things almost impossible to get wrong.
 Watch the following video for a walkthrough of how the auth parts in Magic works.

 <div class="video">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/tR2kyM6HKxw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>